Commons, community and collaboration... We used our expert community knowledge to build a social business software solution for Drupal users.

 Drupal software isn’t just a key focus for us, oh no no!
-Acquia provides open cloud hosting, developer tools and world class support for Drupal.
-So when they asked us to work with them on Drupal Commons - a ready-to-use solution for building online communities - how could we say no?
+Our Community Partner, Acquia, provides open cloud hosting, developer tools and world class support for Drupal.
+So, when they asked us to work with them on Drupal Commons - a ready-to-use solution for building online communities - how could we say no?

 With Drupal being a key focus for us both and, of course, with BrightLemon’s added strength in online communities, we set out to build an open-source social business software solution.

 We worked with the Acquia co-founder, Jay Batson, to streamline the scope and functionality of a major release of Drupal Commons, starting by merging both of our Discovery phases.

 WHAT WE DID